iobroker-community-adapters/ioBroker.openknx/README.md

 ### 0.1.13 (2021-12-30)

--   bugfix: state.value of type object must be serialized
+-   bugfix: `state.value` of type object must be serialized
--   bugfix: alias algorithm error handling, takover more info to alias
+-   bugfix: alias algorithm error handling, takeover more info to alias

 ### 0.1.12 (2021-12-30)